BER Structural Biology and Imaging Resources

 Neutron Macromolecular Crystallography

-Neutron Macromolecular Crystallography (NMC) provides information about the location of critical hydrogen atoms in protein crystals at atomic resolution.
-This feature of NMC enables studies of hydrogen bonding networks and the protonation states of catalytic residues.
+Provides information about the location of critical hydrogen atoms in protein crystals at atomic resolution.
+This enables studies of hydrogen bonding networks and protonation states of catalytic residues.

 Small-Angle Neutron Scattering